-The Word-Of-the-Day Master presents a “word for the day” at the beginning of the meeting and keeps track and reports on who used the word.
+The Word-Of-the-Day Master presents a “word for the day” at the beginning of the meeting, keeps track, and reports on who used it.
 One benefit of Toastmasters is that it helps people improve their vocabulary and word use.
 Being Word of the Day Master also provides an exercise in expanding listening skills.

 Before the Meeting